 Can I have the service videoed?
 Permission needs to be sought before arranging this and an fee will apply.

 Can I pick whatever date I want to get married?
-The Vicar works part-time in the Parish and is only able to conduct weddings on Tuesdays, Thursday and Saturdays.
-It is unlikely that other days can be accommodated.
+The Vicar works part-time in the Parish and is only able to conduct weddings on some days due to other commitments.
 Within those parameters we will try to be as flexible as possible over dates and times, although this depends very much on what else is going on in church.

 Getting married elsewhere?
 If you are getting married at another church but live in Bassingbourn you will need to have your Banns of Marriage read in Bassingbourn as well as in the church where you are to be married.